Die Casting

 Strategic incorporation of reinforcing elements allows designers to maintain structural performance while minimizing overall component weight:

-- Ribs should measure approximately 60-80% of the nominal wall thickness to prevent sink marks on opposite surfaces, with height not exceeding three times the rib thickness for manufacturability.
+• Ribs should measure approximately 60-80% of the nominal wall thickness to prevent sink marks on opposite surfaces, with height not exceeding three times the rib thickness for manufacturability.
 Ribs typically incorporate greater draft angles (3-5°) than primary walls to facilitate ejection from the mold .

-- Bosses used for fastening points should maintain wall thicknesses similar to ribs (60-80% of nominal) and should ideally connect to adjacent walls with supporting ribs rather than direct material accumulation.
+• Bosses used for fastening points should maintain wall thicknesses similar to ribs (60-80% of nominal) and should ideally connect to adjacent walls with supporting ribs rather than direct material accumulation.
 When designing bosses for threaded inserts, the relationship between boss diameter, insert size, and potential sink marks requires careful consideration during the design phase .

-- Parting line placement significantly impacts both component cost and quality, with ideal parting lines following relatively straight paths across the part’s geometry.
+• Parting line placement significantly impacts both component cost and quality, with ideal parting lines following relatively straight paths across the part’s geometry.
 Complex parting lines increase tooling cost and maintenance requirements while potentially introducing additional flash that must be removed during secondary operations .

-7 Quality Assurance in Die Casting
+Quality Control and Inspection in Die Casting Manufacturing

 7.1 Standards, Testing, and Process Control